After an unwanted sexual experience, looking after yourself is the priority. If you feel in danger or need immediate help, call 111.

 My strength hasn't come from myself alone, it's come from those who walked with me.
 Because I couldn't have done this without help.
 There's been a lot of people whose strength has helped me.

 You don't have to get through this on your own.
-The effects of sexual violence will vary, everyone is different.
-They may be physical, emotional psychological or behavioural.
-There's support available, no matter what your situation is or whether it happened yesterday or decades ago.
+The effects of sexual violence will vary, everyone is different and there is no one way to react to sexual violence.
+The effects may be physical, emotional, psychological or behavioural.
+There's support available no matter what your situation is or whether it happened yesterday or decades ago.
 It's never too late to get support.

 I think one of the barriers for people coming out about [sexual violence] is the sense that they will be judged.
 Men are supposed to be strong and not have emotions and I think that's a very big part of it.